XiaopingWu2020/pulseq-sequences/README.md

 The time optimal spiral gradient design is devised using an implementation generously shared by Michael Lustig at https://people.eecs.berkeley.edu/~mlustig/Software.html.

 If you use the code in our toolbox, please consider citing the following paper:
 - Jinyuan Zhang, Zihao Zhang*, Zhentao Zuo, Rong Xue, Yan Zhuo, Cameron Cushing, Alexander Bratch, Edward Auerbach, Andrea Grant, Jing An, Kamil Ugurbil, Xiaoping Wu.
-"Data stitching for dynamic field monitoring with NMR probes", MRM 2025.
-In press.
+"Data stitching for dynamic field monitoring with NMR probes", Magnetic Resonance in Medicine (2025): 1–15, https://doi.org/10.1002/mrm.70164.